bernskioldmedia/bm-wp-experience/README.md

 - Have password resets go through the local site where the user is signing in, instead of the main site.

+### Monitoring

+- Added a REST API endpoint for Oh Dear that we use for monitoring client sites.

 ### Plugins

 - Include a tab with suggested plugins from Bernskiold Media.